dwesterwick/SPTQuestingBots/README.md

     * The second and third bunkers for Assessment Part 2 in Woods
     * The satellite antenna in the USEC camp for Return the Favor in Woods
     * The USEC camp for Search Mission in Woods
+    * The cottage area for Overpopulation in Lighthouse
+    * The main area for Assessment - Part 1 in Lighthouse
+    * The bridge for Knock-Knock in Lighthouse
+    * The truck for TerraGroup Trail Part 1 in Shoreline
+    * The meeting spot for TerraGroup Trail Part 4 in Shoreline

 **Planned Improvements for Bot Questing:**
 * Adding an objective type for waiting a specified amount of time while patrolling the last objective area (for quests like Capturing Outposts)